 It was getting cold, they were all tired, so they went inside to sleep.

 The next couple of days saw them following the same routine.
 The work in the factory was okay.
 It was a long day, but it was something you got used to.
-When Amar had time to think about it, he knew that he needed a plan.
-It was like Firas said, ‘you can’t stay here forever.’
+When Amar had time to think about it, he knew he needed a plan.
+It was like Firas said, ‘ you can’t stay here forever.’

 There were a lot of people at the clinic.
-With no seats inside, it seemed that a person stood in every available space.
-Firas told the boys they needed to see Jordan and would have to hang around for him.
+With no seats inside, it seemed a person stood in every available space.
+Firas told the boys they needed to find Jordan and would have to hang around for him.

 “But we don’t know what he looks like,” Amar told Firas, who smiled.